TRD Cold Air Intake Install 5th Gen

 Step By Step TRD Cold Air Intake Installation on 4Runner

-There was a lot of comments on the forums talking about the CAI not being compatible on the 2014 4Runner.
-The CAI does fit on the 2014-current 4Runner.
+There was a lot of comments on the forums talking about the CAI not being compatible on the 4Runner.
+The TRD Intake does fit on the 2014-current 4Runner.

 The whole process from start to finish took about 2.5-3 hours, and this was with two people.
 If you are doing this on your own, I would say you would be looking at 4 hours.
 The only difficult part about installing the CAI was the wiring.